-Right on the opposite side of the scale to boutique and luxury hostels you have the no frills and basic hostels.
+Right on the opposite side of the scale to boutique and luxury hostels you have the no-frills, bare-bones, basic hostels.

 These types of hostels are exactly what it says on the tin – cheap, no frills and basic.
 Although most hostels are low-cost for budget travelers – these are for when you can’t even afford that.
-Don’t expect anything other than a bed, bare walls, thin mattresses and blankets.
+Don’t expect anything other than a bed, bare walls, thin mattresses, and blankets if you’re lucky.
 There’s not much chance of a free breakfast, or Wifi and dorms tend to be large 10+.